 2. AI as a subset of augmented intelligence

 Augmented intelligence involves using any technology to enhance human intelligence, not just AI or ML.
 In essence, augmented intelligence is the overarching umbrella that covers a wide variety of specific approaches and algorithms.
 AI sits under that umbrella along with other technologies such as deep learning, robotics, expert systems, and natural language processing.
-For instance, a manufacturer might use augmented intelligence technologies such as robotics and deep learning to streamline production processes, improve quality control, and predict maintenance needs.
+For instance, a manufacturer might use augmented intelligence technologies such as machine learning and predictive analytics or robotics to streamline production processes, improve quality control, and predict maintenance needs.

 In an episode of The Data Chief, Gilead Sciences Head of Enterprise Data and Analytics Murali Vridhachalam explains: “[W]e have a lot of enterprise data on the cloud, and we will apply AI and machine learning on top of it.
 It yields special use cases [that were] never before possible because data was always in silos.”